Presentations, seminars and group work

 Sway - A Microsoft presentation tool, Sway can help you to create interactive, polished presentations.
 You can use it on a mobile device or computer.
 The appearance of your presentation adapts to the screen you are viewing it on.

-You want your slides to liven up your presentation, but you don’t want them to pull focus away from you and the information you are giving.
-The number one rule for slides is not to have too much text, because it’s very easy to start reading your slide outloud, and turning your presentation into a group reading exercise.
+Your slides should liven up your presentation, but you don’t want them to pull focus away from you and the information you are giving.
+The number one rule for slides is to keep the text short.
+Otherwise, it’s very easy to start reading your slide aloud, and turning your presentation into a group reading exercise.
 Nobody enjoys this!
-Don't put more on a slide than you could read easily on a T-shirt.
+Don't put more text on a slide than you could read easily on a T-shirt.

 • Use a large text: at least 28-point

 • Choose a dark background and light text or a light background and dark text.
-Black writing on white background can be too bright in a dark room so consider changing the background to a soft pastel.
+Black text on white background can be too harsh and hard to read in a dark room so consider changing the background to a soft pastel.

 • Avoid full sentences on your slides.
 One or two words as headings for your points is better.